marek-saji/noplacelikecode/_posts/2021-08-29-git-email-by-directory.markdown

     signingKey = "0123456789ABCDEF"
 ```

-If you want to use different e–mail for work stuff, you need to remember
+If you want to use a different e–mail for work stuff, you need to
-to set then every time you create or clone a repository:
+remember to set it every time you create or clone a repository:

 ```sh
 git config user.name "Test McTestface"